mhewedy/wolox-ci/README.md

 See example [golang](https://github.com/mhewedy-playground/wolox-ci-examples/tree/golang) and [nodejs](https://github.com/mhewedy-playground/wolox-ci-examples/tree/nodejs) apps.

-### multi-branch with Jenkins DSL plugin
+### Multibranch pipeline with Jenkins Job DSL plugin
-Hence the pipeline is created using pipeline script (that reference the `.pipeline.yaml` file) then we cannot use a *Multibranch Pipeline* hence it requires a scm url to scan.
+Hence the pipeline is created using pipeline script (that reference the `.pipeline.yaml` file) then we cannot use the *"Multibranch Pipeline"* hence it requires a scm url to scan.

 So, I think a Job DSL whould come to the resuce. see https://github.com/jenkinsci/job-dsl-plugin/pull/671